molikd/met-api/README.md

 to provide version information here so that people can decide whether fixes for the module are worth downloading.

+## Branching

+'live' is what is out on the servers
+'master' is main devlopment branch

 ## INSTALLATION